-Specifically, the Data Localization Law requires all data operators to ensure that any recording, systematization, accumulation, storage, change, or extraction of Russian citizens' personal data occurs in data centers located in Russian Federation territory.
-This means that any Russian citizens' personal data that data operators collect must be stored in servers, IT systems, databases, or data centers located in Russia.
-(Article 2, Data Localization Law.)
+- Requiring all data operators to ensure that any recording, systematization, accumulation, storage, change, or extraction of Russian citizens' personal data occurs in data centers located in the Russian Federation territory.
+This means that any Russian citizens' personal data that data operators collect must be stored in servers, IT systems, databases, or data centers located in the Russian Federation.
+(Article 18(5), Personal Data Law.) - Introducing a new mechanism for the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) to block websites and online resources that illegally process Russian citizens' personal data.
+(Article 15.5, Information Law.)

-Although the Data Localization Law does not expressly state it, practitioners understand the law to prohibit data operators from storing Russian citizens' personal data outside of the Russian Federation without first storing the data within Russian territory.
+Practitioners understand these requirements to prohibit data operators from storing Russian citizens' personal data outside of the Russian Federation without first storing the data within Russian territory.
 Therefore, all local and foreign data operators must process or organize the processing of Russian citizens' personal data within the Russian Federation in the first place, subject to compliance with other general requirements of the Personal Data Law.

-In general, the Data Localization Law does not:
+In general, the localization requirements do not:

-- Prohibit access to servers, IT systems, databases, or data centers that are located within the Russian territory from abroad. - Impose any special restrictions on the subsequent transfers, including cross-border transfers, of Russian citizens' personal data. - Prohibit duplicating Russian citizens' personal data onto foreign databases or servers.
+• Prohibit access to servers, IT systems, databases, or data centers that are located within the Russian territory from abroad.

+- Impose any special restrictions on the subsequent transfers, including cross-border transfers, of Russian citizens' personal data. - Prohibit duplicating Russian citizens' personal data onto foreign databases or servers.